haampie/shpack/README.md

 The first stage of this project is to implement said C-compiler for i386.
 The source of the C-compiler is the file `tcc_cc.c`.
 This compiler produces intermediate code in a stack based language.
-The intermediage code can be compiled with the program `stack_c.c` to assembly or interpretted with the program `stack_c_interpreter.c`
+The intermediate code can be compiled with the program `stack_c.c` to assembly or interpreted with the program `stack_c_interpreter.c`

 This stage depends on a number of executables from stage0.
 Namely:
 - hex2